 Learn a new language

 Yes, learning a new language can help with your communication skills and will look good on your resume, but that is not why I think you should keep this resolution.
-With the world so divided right now, we all need to play a part, big or small, in bringing everyone together.
-It is a new year, and I think we should all start it united!
-With apps like Duolingo and websites like Rosetta Stone, there are plenty of ways to learn a new language now!
+The world is so divided right now.
+We all need to play a part in bringing everyone together.
+Learning a new language can help you connect with different people.
+With apps like Duolingo and websites like Rosetta Stone, there are plenty of ways to learn a new language!
 Get to it and find new people to connect with all over the world.